shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 | Shopware_SearchBundleES_Collect_Handlers          | Registers a new search handler

 ## Indexing additional data
-One of the common use cases is to index additional data into ES and make them searchable.
+One common use case is to index additional data into ES and make them searchable.
 The following example shows which components are required to add new data sources into ES and keep them up to date.
-After data is indexed, the product number search will be extended to select additional data.
-The example index shopware blog entries.
+After data has been indexed, the product number search will be extended to select additional data.
+The example indexes shopware blog entries.
 To index additional data, the following class implementations are required:
 1. DataIndexerInterface
 2. MappingInterface
 3. SynchronizerInterface